 He really started traveling in 2016, when he quit his job as an investment specialist in Abu Dhabi (wait, where I have I heard that before?).
 Among his adventures is trying to enter Ivory Coast and only succeeding on the third attempt and visiting Libya, Syria, and Afghanistan in 2017.
 He was hosted by the family of friends he has known for years, so he was mostly spared from the dangers of seeking an AirBnB in a warzone.

 1. Jessi Nabongo

 Jessica Nabongo has never been an investment banker in (*throws a dart at the map of Arabian Peninsula*) blank wall.
 However, she is determined to be the first black woman to visit all of the countries – or at least the 195 recognized by the UN.

 Her deadline is this may, as it’s her 35th birthday.
 It’s not an easy task, as she has over 40 go – and travel isn’t cheap.
 However, she’s also taking the time to run her travel boutique business on the side – so this dual United States-Ugandan citizen has the stuff to fall back on even if she doesn’t reach 195 before 35.

-However, even these intrepid travellers (and posters) will have run into flight disruptions in their lives.
+However, even these intrepid travelers (and posters) will have run into flight disruptions in their lives.
 It can and will happen to you, too.
-So if you are beset by flight delays, cancellations and overbookings, write about them on your travel blog… but only after filling out a claim on Skycop!
-It’s a ‘no claim – no fee’ deal, so you don’t risk losing anything, but stand to gain up to €600 in flight compensation.
-That means you might not need to do odd jobs to keep travelling!
+So if you are beset by flight delays, cancellations, and overbookings, write about them on your travel blog… but only after filling out a claim on Skycop!
+It’s a ‘no claim – no fee’ deal, so you don’t risk losing anything, but stand to gain up to €600 in-flight compensation.
+That means you might not need to do odd jobs to keep traveling!